jmchor/papertrail/content/posts/why-vegans-dont/index.md

 And as for the fact that vegans seemingly don't shut up about veganism?
 Non-vegans never shut up about carnism.
 It's ubiquitous, and because it is the dominant culture worldwide, it's almost invisible, quiet, and thus all the more destructive.

-Vegans don't shut up about veganism because that is very likely what the animals would want us to do.
+Vegans **don't shut up** about veganism.
+We're **not silent** about the abuse and oppression.

+Because all animals probably wouldn't want us to.